SGMC reports four more virus deaths

 "COVID-19 does not discriminate when it comes to age and we are seeing a wide range of ages test positive for the virus.
 We're highly encouraging everyone if they have not been vaccinated to go get vaccinated, and if you happen to test positive and do not have to be hospitalized we have treatment options available," said Dr. Brian Dawson, chief medical officer.

-Lowndes County's virus deaths stands at 151 since the start of the pandemic, according to the GDPH.

-There have been more than 7,100 antigen positive cases reported in Lowndes – officially reporting 7,126 Monday – an increase of 179 antigen cases since the previous day – and 71 probable deaths since the pandemic began, according to the report.

-SGMC has released 1,838 virus patients since the start of the pandemic.
+SGMC reported taking 1,105 COVID-19 tests on Aug.
+19 and has released 1,862 virus patients since the start of the pandemic.

 SGMC issues COVID-19 reports Monday through Friday.